 Alliance for Board Diversity Report

-Founded in 2004, the Alliance for Board Diversity is a collaboration of four leadership organizations: Catalyst, Inc., the Executive Leadership Council (ELC), the Hispanic Association on Corporate Responsibility (HACR), and Leadership Education for Asian Pacifics, Inc. (LEAP).
-Diversified Search, an executive search firm, is a founding partner of the Alliance and serves as advisor and facilitator.
+Founded in 2004, the Alliance for Board Diversity is a collaboration of four leadership organizations: Catalyst, the The Executive Leadership Council (ELC), the Hispanic Association on Corporate Responsibility (HACR), and LEAP (Leadership Education for Asian Pacifics).
+Diversified Search, an executive search firm, is a founding partner of the alliance and serves as advisor and facilitator.
 The ABD’s mission is to enhance shareholder value in Fortune 500 companies by promoting inclusion of women and minorities on corporate boards.
-More information about ABD and access to the “Missing Pieces Report: The 2016 Board Diversity Census of Women and Minorities on Fortune 500 Boards” is available at http://theabd.org/.
+More information about ABD is available at www.theabd.org/.